mossmatters/KewHybSeqWorkshop/FastQC_Trimmomatic.md

 ## Demultiplexing

 For some sequencing platforms, such as Illumina MiSeq, the reads are returned already demultiplexed.
-On other platforms it may be advisable to convert the raw Illumina base calls into separate FASTQ files manually.
-We recommend...
+However, this relies on there being no mistakes in your original sample sheet.
+For more control, we recommend `bcl2fasta` which is [available on the Illumina website](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html).
+This will allow you to specify a correct sample sheet, and will return a list of "unidentified indices" to help you identify mistakes.

 ## Example Sequences